TRS-80 Color Computer: Additional Semigraphics modes

 By setting the SAM such that it believes it is displaying a full graphics mode, but leaving the VDG in Alphanumeric/Semigraphics 4 mode, it is possible to subdivide the character box into smaller pieces.
 This creates the "virtual" modes Semigraphics 8, 12, and 24.
 In these modes it was possible to mix bits and pieces of different text characters as well as Semigraphics 4 characters.
 These modes were an interesting curiosity but not widely used, as the Semigraphics 24-screen consumed 6144 bytes of memory.
 These modes were not implemented on the CoCo 3.

 A programmer's reference manual for the CoCo states that due to a fire at Tandy's research lab, the papers relating to the semigraphics modes were shuffled, and so some of the semigraphics modes were never documented.
 CoCo enthusiasts created experimental programs to try to reverse engineer the modes, and were able to reconstruct the missing documentation.

 Bitmap modes

 Bitmap display modes are divided into two categories: resolution and color.

 In resolution modes, each pixel is addressable as either on or off.
-There are two colorsets available: black dots on a green background with a green border, and white dots on a black background with a white border.
+There are two color sets available: black dots on a green background with a green border, and white dots on a black background with a white border.

 In color modes, each pixel uses two bits to select one of four colors, with the overall colors determined by the colorset: